jentery/391/index.md

-# Games and Interactive Fiction: Studies in Genre
+# Games and Interactive Fiction: Studies in Genre (DRAFT)
-English 391, Spring 2023
+English 391, Spring 2023 at UVic
+Jentery Sayers, instructor

 Please select a game or interactive fiction to study for the entire term.
 No worries.
 You may change your selection at any point, if you'd like.